 In fact, several rules are structurally very similar, and may be pairwise generalized into a single rule with supporting axioms: rules #scm-hv and #scm-svf2; #scm-avf1 and #scm-svf1; #eq-diff2 and #eq-diff3; #prp-npa1 and #prp-npa2; and #cls-com and #cax-dw (see [51] for details).
 We note that the same solution could also be applied for rule #prp-eqp1 (Code 17) but this rule had already been removed (Code 18).
-In doing so, we left out 12 specialized rules, at the expense of adding 6 new general rules and 12 supporting axioms.
+In doing so, we left out 12 specialized rules while adding 6 general rules and 12 supporting axioms.
 After applying these selections, 52 rules remain and 16 axioms are added.